 Pilots from India's Vistara airlines fly for SIA, Scoot ahead of Boeing 787 operations

-SINGAPORE: Indian airline Vistara is working with Singapore Airlines and its low-cost arm Scoot to provide around 20 of its pilots training and operational experience for about a year before its Boeing 787 fleet goes into operation.
+SINGAPORE: Indian airline Vistara is working with Singapore Airlines and Scoot to provide around 20 of its pilots training and operational experience for about a year before its Boeing 787 fleet goes into operation.

 Up to 12 qualified Vistara pilots have been training with SIA since January, SIA said on Saturday (Feb 9), in response to Channel NewsAsia's queries.